- Published Articles

 We provide tailored, industry-specific legal updates to our clients and other friends of the firm.

 Frankfurt Kurnit’s Second Annual Litigation Ethics Summit - Aggressive Bargaining: The Legal and Ethical Boundaries of “Me Too”-era Settlements

 The second panel of the day focused on the ethical and legal limits of aggressive bargaining in the settlement context, with a special focus on settlements of harassment and discrimination cases in the “Me Too”-era.
-The panel featured plaintiff’s-side employment discrimination attorney Alexandra Harwin from Sanford Heisler Sharp LLP and John B. Harris, Wendy Stryker, and Viviane Scott of Frankfurt Kurnit.
+The panel featured plaintiff’s-side employment discrimination attorney Alexandra Harwin from Sanford Heisler Sharp LLP and John B. Harris and Wendy Stryker of Frankfurt Kurnit.

 Here’s a brief summary of some of the legal and ethical points the panel discussed: